socialyadept/GitCheatSheet/README.md

 **Origin:** is a name for the push, can be anything else

-**url:** is the url of the reporsitory you want to add to your git bash
+**Url:** is the url of the reporsitory you want to add to your git bash

 Note: For existing repositories first check *git pull* for checking the current status and then commit changes.